Author: Ashley N. Lewis, PharmD, BCPS

 Availability & Cost

-Liposomal bupivacaine is available as a 13.3 mg/mL (1.3%) solution in 10- and 20-mL single-use vials.
+Liposomal bupivacaine is available as a 13.3 mg/mL (1.3%) solution in a 20-mL single-use vial.
 Liposomal bupivacaine should be refrigerated but may be stored at room temperature for up to 30 days in sealed, unopened vials.
 Vials should not be re-refrigerated.
 Liposomal bupivacaine can be administered undiluted or diluted up to 0.89 mg/mL with preservative-free normal (0.9%) saline for injection.
-Exparel vials should be inverted multiple times to re-suspend particles immediately prior to withdrawal from the vial and diluted suspensions should be used within 4 hours of preparation in a syringe.
+Exparel vials should be inverted multiple times to re-suspend particles immediately prior to withdrawal from the vial, and diluted suspensions should be used within 4 hours of preparation in a syringe.

-The average wholesale price (AWP) of a 10-mL vial of Exparel is $140; the AWP of a 20-mL vial is $285.
+The average wholesale price (AWP) of a 20-mL vial is $285.
 Exparel is significantly more expensive per vial than bupivacaine HCl (AWP $1 to $3 per vial.)

 Ashley N. Lewis, PharmD, BCPS, is a drug information specialist at University of North Carolina Hospitals (UNCH).
 She completed her pharmacy training at Virginia Commonwealth University and went on to complete a general pharmacy practice residency followed by a drug information specialty at the Medical University of South Carolina.
 She is currently the pharmacy and therapeutics secretary at UNCH and manages the day-to-day operations of the Drug Information Center and serves as a clinical assistant professor at the UNC Eshelman School of Pharmacy.